mjgood/DecisionTreeAggregator/README.md

 well as a test parser with an example of how to rebuild the flattened JSON structure and traverse the decision tree.

+This project was initially created to be used in an application for quickly building & testing automated investment model strategies.
+However, I'm sure its potential use cases could extend beyond algo trading.

 The demo implementation may be viewed live at https://htmlpreview.github.io/?https://github.com/mjgood/DecisionTreeAggregator/blob/master/demo/demo.html.

 The editor in the demo works in the following way: